MVIG-SJTU/AlphaPose/docs/MODEL_ZOO.md

 #### Notes
 - All of above models are trained only on COCO WholeBody dataset.
-- The APs are tested under COCO WholeBody's criterion, with flip test on and without NMS.
+- The APs are tested under COCO WholeBody's criterion, with flip test on.
 - The speed is tested on COCO val2017 on a single NVIDIA GeForce RTX 3090 gpu, with `batch_size=64` in each iteration and offline yolov3 human detection results.

 ## Multi Domain Models **(Strongly Recommended)**